Skip to main content

 2. Emit on-chain event

-Emit smart contract events.
-Khaos monitors events regularly and starts oraclize as soon as it detects a new event.
-A user-defined Khaos function declares the smart contract address to be monitored.
-If the event data has a public signature with the key publicSignature , Khaos will pass the stored secret information to the oraclize method.
-A user-defined Khaos function declares the oraclize method.
+Emit a smart contract event.
+Khaos monitors these events and initiates the oraclization process upon detection.
+The smart contract address to monitor is defined in a user-defined Khaos function.
+If the event data includes a public signature with the key publicSignature, Khaos retrieves the stored secret information and passes it to the oraclize method, which is also declared in the user-defined Khaos function.

 info